Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ├─images/: Images used by the readme.
 ├─.env: File will be created after following instructions.
 Used to pass environment variables through the scripts.
 ├─google-services.json: File will be created after following instructions.
 Settings configured in the cloud.
-├─serviceAdmin.json: File will be created after following └─instructions.
+└─serviceAdmin.json: File will be created after following instructions.
 Admin keys for managing the cloud.
 ```

 ## Data